Style Guide

 ---

-While this site is primarily Markdown-based, and strives to be capable
+While this site is primarily Markdown-based, and strives to be capable of

-extends the Markdown processor to allow a much richer set of controls
+Markdown processor to allow a much richer set of controls than reddit, or even

-than reddit, or even standard Markdown, can express.
+standard Markdown, can express.

-We edit the source texts scraped from reddit in order to give them a
+We edit the source texts scraped from reddit in order to give them a better

-and take full advantage of our technical capabilities.
+advantage of our technical capabilities.

 ## How Our Markdown Works